2dv611/syllabus/resources/lectures/02_delivering_software/slides.md

 ## Handle changes
 * How to make changes?
 * How to handle semi-completed code?
+  * Feature hiding
-  * Feature hiding/toggling
+  * Feature toggling
   * Branch by abstraction
-    * Building an abstract layer upon the piece that should change

 --
 ## Branch by abstraction